An Important Update for Self-Managing Landlords: The Renters’ Rights Act Compliance Is Now in Force

 If you look after your own tenancy, you may be used to handling compliance in phases.
 Deposits at move-in, safety certificates at renewal, paperwork when something goes wrong.
 For many years, this routine has worked well enough.

-That is when local councils in England gain new investigatory powers under the Renters’ Rights Act 2025.
-These powers allow them to request information about any tenancy you have handled in the past 12 months, often with very little notice.
 If your records are not complete, clearly organised or easy to access, the consequences can be stressful and expensive.
-This is why many landlords are choosing to move to a fully managed service now.
+This is why many landlords are choosing to move to a fully managed service.
 It removes pressure, reduces risk and ensures every tenancy is ready for inspection at any time.

 Many landlords expect the Renters’ Rights Act reforms to begin next spring.
 The larger tenancy changes indeed arrive in May 2026.
-However, the enforcement side of the legislation begins much earlier.
+However, the enforcement side of the legislation began earlier.

 With a Nicholas Humphreys fully managed service, your tenancy remains compliant and inspection-ready all year round, without you carrying the burden alone.